-Dry hands and stubborn cracks that never seem to heal are a major problem for many people.
+Dry hands and stubborn cracks that never want to heal are a major problem for many people.
 Here are four simple tips on what you can do about this skin problem.

 1. Wash with mild soaps

-The first thing everyone thinks about is hand creams.
-But if you want to tackle the problem, you should first look at what you're washing your hands with.
-Common conventional hand soaps rarely contain any nourishing ingredients and have very strong soap agents to make the product last longer.
-These soaps wash away the natural oils in your skin and are very drying.
-Without the natural oils in your skin, there's nothing to protect your skin and keep it supple.
-When skin is stiff and dry, it cracks easily.
+The first thing everyone thinks of is hand creams.
+But if you want to tackle the problem, you should first look at what you wash your hands with.
+Common conventional hand soaps rarely contain anything nourishing and have such strong soap agents to make the product economical.
+The soaps wash away the natural oils in the skin and are very drying.
+Without the natural oils in the skin, there's nothing to protect the skin and keep it supple.
+When the skin is stiff and dry, it cracks easily.

 Soaps we gladly recommend are:

-Dr. Bronners and Vermont Soaps which are both concentrated and lather very well.
+Dr. Bronners & Vermont Soaps are both concentrated and lather very well.
 Their liquid soaps are therefore excellent to dilute with water.
-Note that the liquid, large bottles do not contain thickening agents so they are runny soaps.
-We know that many people don't like bar soaps because they get mushy, but we warmly recommend bar soaps as they lather so wonderfully, while being mild and not drying.
-They are perfect for those with dry, dirty hands.
-As a bar soap, Aleppo soap made from laurel oil and olive oil also works very well for dry hands.
+Note that the liquid soaps in large bottles don't contain thickening agents, so they are runny soaps.
+We know that many people don't like bar soaps because they get slimy, but we warmly recommend bar soaps because they lather so wonderfully while being mild and non-drying.
+They're perfect for those with dry, dirty hands.
+As a bar soap, Aleppo soap made from bay oil and olive oil also works very well for dry hands.

 2. Care for your hands with creams

 It's difficult to wash with good soaps at work or school.
-In these cases, you can use hand creams to add moisture and nourishment to your skin after washing your hands and in the evening before going to bed.
-Apply generously in the evening and consider putting on a pair of thin cotton gloves.
+Then you can use hand creams to add moisture and nourishment to the skin after hand washing and in the evening before bedtime.
+Apply generously in the evening and feel free to put on a pair of thin cotton gloves.

 Weleda Skin Food